 This course will focus on behavior change procedures and system supports for those interventions.
 The course will also consider evaluation strategies used in both research and in the ethical provision of interventions.
 It will cover a variety of effective behavioral strategies as well as measurement and assessment of strategies.
 Additional focus will be placed on the interpretation of the research literature to make sound decisions about assessment and intervention strategies for a variety of populations.
 Prerequisite: PSYC 2300.

-This introductory practicum is designed to partially meet the supervision requirements for the BCABA certification.
-Students will participate in at least 6 hours per week in a supervised experience that will allow them the opportunity to apply ABA principles.
-Supervision will take place weekly in an individual and group format and will address both increasing and decreasing behavior.
-Students will be expected to collect and share data on their cases and employ strategies of behavioral assessment and intervention with input from their supervisor.
-Prerequisite: PSYC 3330.
+This introductory Supervised Independent Fieldwork (practicum) is designed to partially meet either the ABA minor requirements (a minimum of 6 hours per week) or partial requirements for the BCaBA certification (a minimum of 10 hours per week).
+Students will participate in a supervised experience that will allow them the opportunity to apply ABA principles.
+Supervision will take place at least every other week in an individual or group format and will address strategies for increasing and decreasing behavior.
+Students will be expected to collect data on their cases and employ strategies of behavioral assessment and intervention with input from their supervisor.
+Prerequisite: PSYC 2300.
+Experiential Education and Learning (ExEL): Successful completion of this course satisfies 1 ExEL unit.

 The academic program and curriculum requirements listed on this page are from the the NSU Undergraduate Student Catalog.
 Students are bound by policies and curricula published in the catalog in effect the semester they enter the university, unless an agreement is made with appropriate NSU administration officials allowing them to abide by policies published in a later catalog.